 Jesus is the link between God and humanity

 This is necessary because God and humankind have been separated.
-Because humanity is lost and spiritually dead due to our own disobedient hearts and actions, we cannot work our way back into a good relationship with a holy God.
+Because humanity is lost and spiritually dead due to both our nature and our own disobedient hearts and actions, we cannot work our way back into a good relationship with a holy God.
 Because humanity is too weak to endure the punishment for sin and overcome death, we cannot save ourselves.

 Why Should I Believe?